johnwlambert/pycolmap-wheels/README.md

 `pycolmap` exposes Fundamental matrix, Essential matrix, and absolute pose estimators via a Pybind wrapper.
 These high-performance estimators use LORANSAC.

 ## License
-This code is governed by its own license, and if you use pycolmp and COLMAP, the those respective licenses also apply.
+This code is governed by its own license, and if you use it, you are also using code from `pycolmap` and `COLMAP`, thus those respective licenses also apply.
 See [here](https://github.com/colmap/colmap/blob/dev/README.md) for more details.

 ## Citing this work